arin808/247activities/README.md

-In this repository, all my code for activities will be located
+This branch contains all of the code and the DDL for activity 5